spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 - 7D: The last seven days.
 This is the default display.
 - Today: Costs for Today.
 - 1M: The last 30 days.
-- Custom: You can also create a custom time period by clicking on the start date and end date in the calendar.
+- Custom: You can also create a custom time period by clicking on the calendar's start and end dates.

 The example below shows a custom definition for the days of February 5 – 8.